Transforming Tuna Fisheries in the Pacific

 For millions of people around the world, tuna fish is a regular part of their diet and important protein source.

-The waters of the Western and Central Pacific produce 60 percent of the world’s tuna—a haul of nearly 3 million metric tons worth almost $7 billion each year.
-Ecological degradation threatens to disrupt the global seafood supply and crush Pacific Island economies that rely heavily on tuna revenues.
+The waters of the Western and Central Pacific Ocean produce 60 percent of the world’s tuna—a haul of nearly 3 million metric tons worth almost $7 billion each year.
+But overfishing and illegal fishing activities threaten to disrupt the global seafood supply and crush Pacific Island economies that rely heavily on tuna revenues.

 The Nature Conservancy (TNC) is driving innovation to make a difference across this vital and expansive region.
 By focusing on improving oversight of fishing activities, restructuring supply chains and integrating fisheries and marine spatial planning, we envision building healthy and sustainable tuna fisheries, reducing bycatch of vulnerable species, decreasing illegal, unreported and unregulated (IUU) fishing, and improving socio-economic returns for Pacific Island nations.

 We are working with industry partners, governments and multi-national coalitions to deploy cutting-edge electronic monitoring that provides needed oversight of commercial tuna vessels.
 Using motion sensors and GPS systems with cameras, government and industry players can see what species are being brought on board.
 These investments not only provide a lifeline to an ailing ecosystem but also help regional leaders create more informed—and more sustainable—fishery policies.

 Taking Fisheries Management Beyond the Scale

 Micronesia has committed to 100 percent transparency for its globally significant tuna fishery, and challenged its fellow Pacific Island nations to follow suit.
 Learn More